SravanRajupalem/FootballPredictions/README.rst

     player_all_competitions = get_players_all_competitions(player_table_big_5)

-The following function had to be applied in multiple batches since this operation required high computation; this method allowed us to produce a single list of all players after concatenating all the lists.
-Thus, a total of 4 batches of 5000 URLs were created to generate the **match_logs_urls list**.
+The following function had to be applied in multiple batches since this operation required high computation.

 .. code:: python